reemchaaban/game_system/readme.md

 ## Docker Compose

 Docker Compose was used to containerize the external endpoint and internal endpoints and orchestrate them.
+- Frontend is exposed on port 8501
 - EEP is exposed on port 8000
 - IEP1 is exposed on port 8001
 - IEP2 is exposed on port 8002

-To build & start all endpoints:
+To build & start all images:
 ```bash
 docker-compose up --build
 ```
-- This will build the Docker images from their respective directories (./EEP, ./IEP1, ./IEP2) & start them with the aforementioned port mappings.
+- This will build the Docker images from their respective directories (./frontend, ./EEP, ./IEP1, ./IEP2) & start them with the aforementioned port mappings.
+After running the above command, go to the following URL to access the Streamlit app locally via browser: `http://localhost:8501/`

 To stop them:
 ```bash